whatcoin-project/whatcoin/.github/ISSUE_TEMPLATE.md

 General Whatcoin questions and/or support requests and are best directed to the [Whatcoin Reddit](https://www.reddit.com/r/whatcoin/).

-To report critical security issues, email infosec@whatcoin.org and/or see the WHATCOIN bug bounty program on [Bugcrowd](https://bugcrowd.com/whatcoindigitalcash) instead of creating Github issues.
+To report critical security issues, email infosec@whatcoin.cash and/or see the WHATCOIN bug bounty program on [Bugcrowd](https://bugcrowd.com/whatcoindigitalcash) instead of creating Github issues.

 ### Describe the issue